kikofernandez/programmingfightclub/books/grasp-book/parts/introduction.md

 # Introduction

-<span class="firstcharacter">Y</span>ou worked really hard for over a year in the next billion dollar web app in a
+<span class="firstcharacter">Y</span>ou worked hard for over a year in the next billion dollar web app in a
 small startup: the CEO, Johan, seems happy that the product is (almost) feature complete; the designer, Anders, is happy with the UX and graphics and the CTO, Pontus, just wants to press the red button and release the product.
-You tell them to wait 10 more minutes, the unit tests, integration tests and system tests are still running (adding tests was a long battle with management because it slowed down the project quite a lot, but you are a good engineer and tests will catch many errors in the future).
+You tell them to wait 10 more minutes, the unit tests, integration tests and system tests are still running.
+Adding tests was a long battle with management because it slowed down the project quite a lot, but you are a good engineer and tests will catch many errors in the future.

 - Ding, ding, ding (sound)

 You look at the screen, all 142 tests are green!
 You tell Pontus to push the red button;
-deployment scripts start, your software is being installed on all the AWS servers the company could afford, a few database servers with replication for faster reads and a single leader for the writes, load balancers, reverse proxy servers for serving static data and another bunch of servers running your application.
+deployment scripts start, your software is being installed on all the AWS servers the company could afford, a few databases with replication for faster reads and a single leader for the writes, load balancers, reverse proxies for serving static data and another bunch of instances running your application.
 After a few minutes, the deployment is a success, your baby is ALIVE and by tomorrow morning your product will be featured in all the Swedish newspapers (you live in Stockholm, the European capital for startups).